danzlkor/continuous-bench/README.md

 D. Z. L. Kor et al., “Linking microscopy to diffusion MRI with degenerate biophysical models: an application of the Bayesian EstimatioN of CHange (BENCH) framework,” Oct.
 01, 2024, bioRxiv. doi: 10.1101/2024.09.30.615704.

+## Contact

+For any requests and/or queries, please contact me at daniel.zl.kor@gmail.com.

 ## License